osmanburucu-ibm/deploy-urbancode-deploy/README.md

 Started beginning of November 2019 with reading (Jeff Geerling: Ansible for DevOps, Lorin Hochstein & Rene Moser: Ansible Up and Running 2nd Ed) and hacking.

 A lot of the used code has been found during my search on Ansible documentation, Ansible Galaxy, Stackoverflow, and so on.
-Didn't record the source to mentioned all of them here!
+Didn't record the source to mention all of them here!
 My mistake...

 Which environment i used:
 Visual Studo Code with Ansible, Better Jinja, Jinja, Todo Tree Plugins